What Is the Cost of Web Application Security?

 “An internet connection is all the infrastructure that you need.”

 A few years ago, outsourcing was largely limited to customer relationship management, human resource management, procurement solutions, and team collaboration.
-However, with the increasing complexity of handling information security operations, especially web application security, has made businesses rethink about what needs to be outsourced.
+However, the increasing complexity of handling information security operations, especially web application security, has made businesses rethink what needs to be outsourced.

 From a security perspective, it is critical to cover each layer of the Open Systems Interconnection model (OSI Model), which consists of physical, Data Link, Network, Transport, Session, Presentation, and Application layers.

 Although ensuring security within layers from physical to the presentation is simpler for in-house teams, it’s not the same with Application aka Layer 7.
 This layer alone is a target of 75% of the hacking attempts all over the world and it takes distinct expertise, awareness, and understanding to prevent such attempts.

 Business and government entities can always hire an in-house web application security and monitoring team, but it often comes down to the time and money spent on management and organization.
 Far more often, it even takes the focus away from key business activities, diluting what could have been achieved with that time and money otherwise.

 This is exactly the kind of hiatus between requirement and fulfillment bridged by software as a service (SaaS).
 It allows organizations to unload their AppSec worries to niche players while still maintaining close control over what needs to be done.

 While a lot of people have already accepted SaaS-based web application security as a necessary shift, others have apprehensions about costs and loss of control over security, most of which we will be talking about here.